-6 dead, 87 hurt after blasts rock Kabul protester's funeral
+7 dead, dozens hurt after blasts rock Kabul protester's funeral

 Story highlights

-- The Taliban denies responsibility for explosions at his funeral
+- The Taliban denies responsibility for explosions at senator's son's funeral

+- The blasts comes in the run-up to Tuesday's regional peace summit in Kabul

-Kabul, Afghanistan (CNN)Six people were killed and 87 others hurt Saturday as explosions erupted during the funeral of a protester killed here a day earlier in anti-government demonstrations, a Health Ministry spokesman told CNN.
+Kabul, Afghanistan (CNN)Seven people were killed and 119 others wounded Saturday as explosions erupted during the funeral of a protester killed in the Afghan capital a day earlier in anti-government demonstrations, a Health Ministry spokesman told CNN.

 "Three big bangs" went off at the funeral of Salem Izadyar, the son of Mohammad Alam Izadyar, the first deputy chairman of the Afghan Senate, a witness told CNN.

-"Pres @ashrafghani condemns the outrageous attack on mourners burying the martyred," he said on Twitter.
+Afghan President Ashraf Ghani quickly condemned Saturday's "outrageous attack on mourners burying the martyred," he said on Twitter.
 "The country is under attack.
 We must be strong and united."

 The Taliban denied involvement in the funeral attack, according to a statement.

+Lawmakers and high-profile government officials attended the funeral.
 The government's chief executive, Dr. Abdullah Abdullah, tweeted that he was not harmed.

 Salem Izadyar died at a hospital after he was injured Friday in anti-government protests in Kabul, Afghan media reported.